Read this article to:

 Get a head start on how to set your business up for operational success at KeHE

-Understand KeHE’s electronic data interchange (EDI) document workflow, including the eight core documents KeHE requires
+Understand KeHE’s electronic data interchange (EDI) document workflow, including the seven core documents KeHE will require starting July 1, 2026

-Discover how SPS Fulfillment can streamline your EDI integration and simplify scaling
+Discover how SPS Commerce can streamline your EDI integration and simplify scaling

 With 19 distribution centers serving more than 31,000 natural food, grocery, and specialty stores across North America, KeHE relies on accurate, timely, automated communication in the form of electronic data interchange (EDI) documents to keep things running smoothly.